 - Completion of Level One of the Core Curriculum prior to participation in the program

 - Minimum institutional GPA of 3.0.
 (Students required to study abroad by their declared major who have an institutional GPA below 3.0 must submit with their application an additional letter of support from the major’s department chair.)

 - Completion of at least two semesters of satisfactory full-time coursework on Jewell’s campus before departure

-- Student account in good financial standing
+- In good academic, disciplinary and financial standing

 - The proposed study abroad program should represent a well-defined continuation of a William Jewell liberal arts education and the individual student's academic program.